0x6C77/minifier-php/README.md

 Resources-loader
 ================

-PHP class to load and minify javascript and CSS files
+PHP class to load and minify javascript and CSS files.
+Hello :)